bogaudio/BogaudioModules/README.md

 Each channel can be independently toggled into track-and-hold mode with the corresponding TRK button.
 In this mode, when the input at GATE is high, or the button is held, the input is copied to the output.
 When the gate goes low, the input is sampled and held until the next gate.

-[New in version 1.1.24:] Each channel may also be have its output inverted with the INV button.
+Each channel may also be have its output inverted with the INV button.

 The GATE input on the lower section is normalled to GATE in the top section (but a press on the top button does not trigger the lower section).